7 Energy Trading Platforms in The UK December 2023

 There are a variety of risks associated with trading energy, some of which are systemic to the market and some are specific to the traders in the energy market.
 These risks have been listed below:

-- Another risk of trading energy markets is that they are usually less liquid than other commodities, such as gold and silver.
+• Another risk of trading power markets is that they are usually less liquid than other commodities, such as gold and silver.
 While this might not be a major problem trading with market makers using CFDs, but it can be the source of problems if you’re trading the underlying asset in the spot or futures markets.

 Is Energy Trading Regulated in the UK?